 First, we’re talking about the processes, the skills, and the techniques that come into play to keep a firm grip on redlining documents.
 You can’t afford to skimp on these.
 If you do, you’ll soon lose control.
 Can you imagine what consequences this might have for your company’s interests?

-Secondly, when you hear about redlining documents, it is usually related to the main contract document, and taking place in the period of contract negotiations.
+Secondly, when you hear about redlining documents, it is usually related to the main contract document, taking place in the period of contract negotiations.
 That’s no wonder, because it is then that redlining activities are at a high with parties sending the agreement documents back and forth, changing the texts bit by bit.
 But here’s the thing.
 Many times there are more documents related to the main agreement document.
 Many times they get written after the main contract has been signed, It could be a memo, a report, or an e-mail.
 These each can change, add to, or do away with the commitments made in the main document.
 So, redlining is not something you do once… it’s a constant process that needs your attention as long as the contract is alive.

-Now here’s a question I cannot answer on this single webpage.
+Now here’s a question I cannot answer on this single web page.
 So that is why I’ll be posting a series separately on this website, like:

 By far, Microsoft Word gives you the best features.
-You can track changes, accept or reject proposed changes, compare document versions, and combine versions of multiple authors into a new document version.
+You can track changes, accept, or reject proposed changes, compare document versions, and combine versions of multiple authors into a new document version.

 Redlining Excel documents has always been a drag, requiring you to use some pretty daunting work arounds.
-Good news!
-The people from Microsoft have ramped-up the redlining possibilities in the new Excel version with a ‘spreadsheet compare’ feature.
+Good news: The people from Microsoft have ramped-up the redlining possibilities in the new Excel version with a ‘spreadsheet compare’ feature!

 There’s also good news on redlining PDF files.
 Adobe Acrobat XI and DC now offer you the possibility to compare and easily review the differences between two PDF files.

-In my book, I tell you step-by-step how to go about it in Word and Excel, and I give you some vital pointers to stuff you need to watch out for when you think about using “free” online tools.
+In my booklet, I tell you step-by-step how to go about it in Word and Excel, and I give you some vital pointers to stuff you need to watch out for when you think about using “free” online tools.